February 03, 2023

 Change the game with DRYiCE IntelliOps

 HCLSoftware has served enterprise customers across different business verticals for decades, globally.
 With a formidable reputation in the market space, our technological offerings enable enterprises to operate in a leaner, faster, and more cost-efficient manner while ensuring superior business outcomes.
 DRYiCE IntelliOps is an AIOps offering with multiple value tenets.
 From enabling operational resilience by providing complete control via the digitization of business flows and business-critical key performance indicators (KPIs) to enterprise-wide observability driven by technology data, highlighting the business impacts of IT issues and acting proactively through intelligent automation systems – we come with industry-vetted, deep domain knowledge.
-Additionally, DRYiCE IntelliOps offers next-gen user experience to business and IT stakeholders via cognitive virtual assistants to acknowledge, address and observe critical issues, while tracking accountability and spending on Cloud services.
+Additionally, DRYiCE IntelliOps offers next-gen user experience to business and IT stakeholders via cognitive virtual assistants to acknowledge, address and observe critical issues, orchestrate unattended and event-driven tasks for IT and business processes, discover, manage, and remediate all endpoints while tracking accountability and spending on Cloud services.

 Pravesh Gosain heads the Offering Management for DRYiCE Intelligent Automation products and solutions, he also leads Outbound Product Management for DRYiCE Portfolio.
 He has 12 years of industry experience & has managed different technology products in Automation, AI, and Analytics domains.
 As one of the charter members of DRYiCE Software, he has contributed to pre-sales & business development for Tools & Cloud solutions as well.
 Pravesh holds a Master’s degree in Business Administration and a Bachelor’s degree in Electronics & Communication Engineering.
 He is also a Microsoft Certified Professional.
 Pravesh is recently recognized as one of the Founders of the Pragmatic Alumni Community for Global Product Management professionals.